 [School Name], [School Location], [Years Attended]

 Refer to our article about writing the CV education section for more information and tips.

 To convince hiring managers that you’re the best candidate for the role, try to include any additional experience that helps to showcase your potential for the role.
 Consider adding strong achievements or an interest that will grab the attention of recruiters or hiring managers.
 Include a CV section for hobbies and interests, volunteer experience, extracurricular activities, or student clubs.
 These sections can help to showcase transferable skills such as communication, social skills, teamwork, cash handling, and time management that support your bartender responsibilities in the job application.

 Learn how to improve your CV for more tips.

 Even with little experience, your CV can showcase a good work ethic, charismatic personality, and positive attitude.
 In turn, this will set you apart from the competition.

 Can you speak more than one language?
-If so, you’re lucky because this is a unique way to stand out from the crowd and get your CV noticed!
-Feature your language section on your bar work CV to impress recruiters and showcase your multilingual abilities.
+If so, you’re lucky because this is a unique way to get your CV noticed!
+Feature a language section on your bar work CV to impress potential employers and showcase your multilingual abilities.

 Land the interview for your dream job with CVMaker

 Effortlessly create your professional CV within 10 minutes and download it whenever and wherever you want!Create your CV